 - Role of Active Site

-The active site can define as the small region which appears like a cleft or cavity which is composed of about 10-15 amino acid residues.
-As the term defines, it is a site which activates the complex enzyme to bind with the particular substrate and induces the transition state of the substrate and stabilize the product formation.
+The enzyme’s active site is the small region, which seems like a cleft or cavity composed of nearly 10-15 amino acid residues.
+According to the term, we can define it as a site that activates the complex enzyme to bind with the particular substrate, induces the substrate’s transition state and stabilize the product formation.
 Thus, the active site merely refers to as the catalytic site.
 The active site performs two functional activities.

-Binding Activity: The binding activity is a property of active site which increases the binding affinity of the substrate with an enzyme.
+- Binding Activity: The binding activity is a property of the enzyme’s active site, which increases the binding affinity of the substrate towards an enzyme.

 Reaction Mechanism of an Enzyme

 In an enzyme-catalyzed reaction, the substrate will attach to the enzyme’s active site.
 A specific substrate will bind to the active site of an enzyme.
-After the attachment of substrate and enzyme, an “Enzyme-substrate complex” forms.
+As a result, an “Enzyme-substrate complex” forms.
 In the E-S complex, the substrate on enzyme activity will convert into a product.
-At last, the product gets released and the enzyme becomes free to reuse again.
+At last, the products get released, and the enzyme becomes free.

-Let us take an example, where sucrose is a substrate which combines with the active site of an enzyme “Sucrase”.
-After the binding of sucrose with an enzyme Sucrase, an E-S complex forms.
-Then a reaction between Sucrase and Sucrose takes place.
-The reaction will change the structural conformation of the Sucrose refers to as “Transition state of the Sucrose”.
-The change in the structural configuration of a Sucrose leads to the conversion of the E-S complex into the E-P complex.
-At last, glucose and fructose released as products form the Sucrase enzyme.
+Let us take an example, where sucrose is a substrate combining with the active site of an enzyme “Sucrase”.
+After, the binding of sucrose with an enzyme sucrase, an E-S complex forms.
+Then, a reaction between sucrase and sucrose takes place.
+The reaction will change the sucrose’s structural conformation called “Transition state of the Sucrose”.
+The change in sucrose’s structural configuration leads to the conversion of the E-S complex into the E-P complex.
+At last, glucose and fructose are released as products form the sucrase enzyme.

 - An active site is a specific location found in the enzyme where a substrate binds to catalyze the reaction.
-It refers as “Enzyme catalytic surface”.
+It is also called “Enzyme catalytic surface”.

 - About 10-15 amino acid residues combine to form an active site.

-- The active site possesses a specific geometrical shape and chemical signals which allow the enzyme for the recognition and binding of the specific substrate.
+- The active site possesses a specific geometrical shape and chemical signals that allow the specific recognition and binding between an enzyme and a substrate.

-- An active site will allow the specific substrate to bind whose shape is complementary to the active site.
-Therefore, a substrate is like is a key which can only fit into the particular lock i.e. active site.
+- An active site will allow the specific substrate to bind whose shape complements the shape of an active site.
+Therefore, a substrate is like is a key that can only fit into the particular lock, i.e. active site.

 - The active site of an enzyme catalyzes many chemical or biological pathways.

-- After the formation of the enzyme-substrate complex, both substrate and active site change its structural configuration by bending the target bonds and breaking the substrate molecule into a product.
+- After the enzyme-substrate complex formation, both substrate and active site change its structural configuration by bending the target bonds and breaking the substrate molecule into a product.

-- Enzymes show “Catalytic activity” which is due to its active site.
-It catalyzes a substrate into a product after complementary binding of the substrate with the active site of an enzyme based on geometric shape, size, charge and stereospecificity etc.
+- Enzymes show catalytic activity, which is due to its active site.
+It catalyzes a substrate into a product after complementary binding of the substrate with the active site of an enzyme, depending upon the geometric shape, size, charge and stereospecificity etc.

 - The active site of an enzyme induces the “Transition of the substrate”.

-There are following characteristics of an active site which includes:
+Following are the important characteristics of an active site that includes:

-The initial binding of substrate and enzyme is through the non-covalent bond.
-But the catalytic site involves hydrophobic interaction for the attachment of the substrate with the enzyme.
+The initial binding of substrate and enzyme occur through the non-covalent bond.
+But, the catalytic site involves hydrophobic interaction in the attachment of a substrate with an enzyme.
 Hydrophobic binding of the substrate to the active site of an enzyme increases the binding affinity.
-Other than hydrophobic interaction, there are three other mechanisms also like Vander Waal, hydrogen bond and electrostatic force of interaction which promotes the formation of E-S complex.
+Other than hydrophobic interaction, there are three other mechanisms, like Vander Waal, hydrogen bond and electrostatic force of interaction, which also promotes E-S complex formation.

-An active site shows flexibility as it can change its conformation which catalyzes the conversion of the substrate into a product.
+An active site shows flexibility as it can change its conformation to mediate substrates’ conversion into products.

 The active site of an enzyme reacts with the specific substrate.
-Its reactivity depends upon the environmental conditions like temperature, pH, the concentration of enzyme and substrate etc. The active site of an enzyme combines with the substrate and lowers the activation energy to catalyze the reaction.
+Its reactivity depends on the environmental conditions like temperature, pH, enzyme and substrate concentration, etc. The enzyme’s active site combines with the substrate and thereby reduces the activation energy to further catalyze the reaction.

-The active site mainly consists of non-polar amino acid residues which carry no charge or having a 0 net charge.
-Some active site also consists of polar amino acids which can carry both positive and negative charge.
+The active site mainly consists of non-polar amino acid residues, which carry no charge or zero net charge.
+Some active site also consists of polar amino acids, which carry both positive and negative charge.
 The net charge of the catalytic site decides which amino acid will bind with the enzyme.
 There must be a complementary pairing between the active site and the substrate.
-The same charge on both the catalytic site and substrate will not form an E-S complex as there will occur repulsion between the two.
+The same charge on both the catalytic site and substrate will not form an E-S complex as repulsion may result between the two.